And if you liked this post, be sure to check out these popular posts:

 The truth is actually much worse.
 Washington's "teeth" were made of ivory from hippos, walruses, elephants, cows, horses — and teeth from other humans.
 Washington paid his slaves (not much) for their teeth.
 YouTube

-There's a reason for the line from Hamilton that: "Next to Washington, they all look small."
+There's a reason for the line from Hamilton that says, "Next to Washington, they all look small."

 At 6'2", George Washington is one of the tallest presidents in American history.
 He's surpassed only by Thomas Jefferson, Donald Trump, Lyndon B. Johnson, and Abraham Lincoln.
 Library of Congress